TravelMapping/HighwayData/hwy_data/VEN/vent/README.md

 * T6's north end may be wrong.
 * T7's route thru Guarico is unknown.
 * T7 is assumed to use the new alignment at Tovar.
-* T8's exact endpoints at El Yagual and Guachara may be wrong.
+* T8's exact endpoints at Arismendi, El Yagual, and Guachara may be wrong.
 * T9 is assumed to use the realignment in Barcelona, apparently replacing R49.
 * T9 is assumed to stay on Avenida Perimetral in Cumaná (the 2015 map shows Avenida Fernández de Zerpa and Avenida Gran Mariscal).
 * T10 may still be on the old alignment north of Upata; the 2015 map shows both T10 and the autopista on the old alignment.